Panoptikum-social/pan/README.md

 # Panoptikum

-## Warning: This is the branch for the major rewrite of Panoptikum.io
+## Warning: This is the branch for the major rewrite of Panoptikum.social

 We are